Randomised Trials: Introduction to Good Clinical Practice (GCP) workshop

 All Flinders University staff involved in running a randomised trial should have GCP training, and a valid GCP certificate.

-The course will be taught by Sophie Mepham, an accredited TransCelerate teacher, and includes group work and quizzes.
+The course will deliver content developed by Sophie Mepham, an accredited TransCelerate teacher, and includes group work and quizzes.
 There are 5 modules, covering the following topics:

 • The principles and background of GCP